gbroques/greek-texts/README.md

 2. Navigate to the URL outputted by step #1 in your web browser of choice.

+## How to Add a New Text

+Run [./add-new-text.js](./add-new-text.js) and answer the prompts.

+This will create a directory for the new text in the root of this repository with a beginning `config.json` file.

 ## How to Add an Image

 To add an image for a text, follow the below steps: